Digital-Controllers/website/docs/about/contributing.md

 - write in British English, for the sake of standardisation.
 - write in a concise and simple manner, limiting the number of separate pages necessary.
 - ask for advice in the [Discord](https://discord.gg/8qXDBVs2XU) if you're unsure - we're all in this together!
-- [include Oxford-style citations as footnotes](https://squidfunk.github.io/mkdocs-material/reference/footnotes/), if you're referencing advanced concepts or dealing with a contentious topic.
+- [include footnotes where appropriate](https://squidfunk.github.io/mkdocs-material/reference/footnotes/), if you're referencing advanced concepts or dealing with a contentious topic.
 Too many citations isn't a bad thing - too little is.
-- use well-structured markdown, using headers correctly.
+- use well-structured markdown, e.g. using headers correctly etc.

 **Don't:**